 Our WordPress themes come with a built-in email gatherer.
 When users sign up, their emails are automatically stored in a list in your dashboard under Little Subscriber List.
 As of March 9, 2021, you can now connect the widget to your Mailchimp or Convertkit account!
 Here’s how to set it up.

 - To set it up, first go to Widgets under Appearance and add the widget to the appropriate widget area.
 If you imported demo content, this was already done for you.

 - Enter a title, text and save.
 (Note: These fields cannot be left empty.)

-- Confirmation Page URL: When a visitor enters their email address, they will receive an email with a confirmation link asking them to confirm their subscription.
+Confirmation Page URL: When a visitor enters their email address, they’ll receive an email with a confirmation link asking them to confirm their subscription.
 When they click it, they’ll be taken to whatever URL you enter in this field.
 This link can literally be whatever you want.
 If you don’t have a page set up, create one under Pages > All Pages > Add New.

-- Once the subscriber is confirmed, their email will be listed under Subscribers.
+Subscribers: Once the subscriber is confirmed, their email will be listed under here.
 Click Export List below it to create a CSV to use in software such as MailChimp or Constant Contact.
-This widget was built for small lists (less than 500 emails), so please download and delete this list often!
+This widget was built for small lists (less than 300 emails), so please download and delete this list often!

-- Unconfirmed email addresses are stored in Temporary Email List.
-To comply with current anti-SPAM laws, you can’t view these emails.
+Unconfirmed / Temporary Emails: Unconfirmed email addresses are stored in this list.
 Delete them to save space.